Lutyens Delhi: At least 200 former MPs yet to vacate bungalows

 "Newly-elected MPs have been provided temporary accommodation at Western Court and several guest houses till the time they are allotted a full-time residence in Lutyens' Delhi," the source also said.

 This has been done to reduce the cost of accommodation for MPs.
-Earlier, newly-elected MPs used to stay in five-star hotels untill they were allotted a full-time official bungalow.
+Earlier, newly-elected MPs used to stay in five-star hotels until they were allotted a full-time official bungalow.

 The 17th Lok Sabha has more than 260 MPs who have been elected for the first time to the Lower House, including cricketer-turned-politician Gautam Gambhir, Union ministers Ravi Shankar Prasad and Smriti Irani, Sufi singer Hans Raj Hans and Bengali actresses Mimi Chakraborty and Nusrat Jahan Ruhi.